There are coincidences, which we do not even suspect.

 The idea of this article came from the filing of our partners.

-On one of the received invoices it was written: "Kaluga polyhedrons".
+On one of the received invoices, it was written: "Kaluga polyhedrons".

-After that, we were a little surprised here, because our company does not directly associate anything with Kaluga.
+After that, we were a little surprised here because our company does not directly associate anything with Kaluga.
 But thinking, they decided that it was no accident.

 In 1903, K.E.
 Tsiolkovsky published an article entitled "The study of world spaces with jet instruments," where he first proved that a rocket is an apparatus capable of making space flight.
 The article proposed the first draft of the long-range missile.
 The result of the publication was not at all what Tsiolkovsky expected.
-Neither compatriots or foreign scientists did not appreciate the research that science is proud of today.
+Neither compatriots nor foreign scientists did not appreciate the research that science is proud of today.

-If you pay attention to the address of LLC "Mnogogranniki", then it is as follows: Kaluga region, Obninsk, ul.
+If you pay attention to the address of LLC "Mnogogranniki", then it is as follows: Kaluga Region, Obninsk, ul.
 Koroleva, 7

 His meeting with Tsiolkovsky, which took place in Kaluga in 1929 on the way from Odessa to Moscow, had a great significance for the life of Sergey Korolev.
 This meeting predetermined the further life path of the scientist and designer.
 The conversation with Konstantin Eduardovich made an indelible impression on the young specialist.
 "Tsiolkovsky shook me then with his unshakable faith in the possibility of space navigation," the designer recalled many years later, "I left him with one single thought: to build rockets and fly them.
 The whole meaning of life for me was one thing - to get through to the stars."

-And if K. Tsiolkovsky brought us closer to the stars in the theoretical part, then S. Korolev, being the creator of practical cosmonautics, allowed mankind to take the first step to the stars.
+And if K. Tsiolkovsky brought us closer to the stars in the theoretical part, S. Korolev, being the creator of practical cosmonautics, allowed humanity to take the first step to the stars.